benignvulcan/tiles/README.md

 Terse installation instructions:

-Install Python 3.4 or 3.5
+1. Install Python, any version from 3.4 to 3.7 or probably newer.

-Install corresponding version of PyQt 5.x
+2. Install the corresponding version of PyQt 5.x, either directly, or using your operating system's package manager, or using pip: `pip install PyQt5`

-Copy project to a local directory and execute tilemain.py
+3. Copy this project to a local directory and execute `tilemain.py`

 ## Needed